jimmycgz/Tarraform-Slalom-Dojo/README.md

 Now you're ready to begin the challenge. **Keep the provider block, but remove the EIP resource block from main.tf before proceeding**.

 # Stage 1
+Jimmy accomplished this stage at Aug 27th, refer to code file Jmy_Stage1.tf (same as 3-infrastructure-as-code/terraform_main.tf)

 ## Architecture
 ![Stage 1](./images/stage-1.png)